HUBioDataLab/DrugApp/README.md

 pip install matplotlib==3.2.2
 ```
 2. Clone this repository.
-3. Download datasets.
-Place the datasets in the cloned repository at the same level as the **scripts**.
-4. Set the location as the current working directory, and run the corresponding script to build models at the data scale of your interest.
+3. Set the location as the current working directory, and run the corresponding script to build models at the data scale of your interest.

 **Example commands to run the scripts for building models of interest:**